kemtls/draft-celi-wiggers-tls-authkem/docs/authkem-abridged.md

 All Post-Quantum signature schemes currently being considered for standardization by NIST have some downsides compared to RSA and elliptic curves.
 Notably they're all quite a bit larger.
 [Experiments have shown][NDSS paper] only Dilithium and Falcon seem suitable for use in TLS at all.
-Both algorithms are based on structured lattices; Dilithium is quite big (and its smallest parameter set has gotten bigger since experiments were done); Falcon requires fast, constant-time 64-bit floating point arithmetic and is [complicated to implement correctly][falcon impl].
+Both algorithms are based on structured lattices; Dilithium is quite big (using only Dilithium-II in a web setting [might add 17 KB][sizing up]); Falcon requires fast, constant-time 64-bit floating point arithmetic and is [complicated to implement correctly][falcon impl].
 NIST has announced it expects to standardize **at most one** of these two schemes.

-[NDSS paper]: https://eprint.iacr.org/2020/071/ "Post-Quantum Authentication in TLS 1.3: A Performance Study"
+[NDSS paper]: https://eprint.iacr.org/2020/071 "Post-Quantum Authentication in TLS 1.3: A Performance Study"
-[falcon impl]: https://eprint.iacr.org/2019/893.pdf "New Efficient, Constant-Time Implementations of Falcon (See section 6)"
+[falcon impl]: https://eprint.iacr.org/2019/893 "New Efficient, Constant-Time Implementations of Falcon (See section 6)"
+[sizing up]: https://blog.cloudflare.com/sizing-up-post-quantum-signatures/ "Sizing up post-quantum signatures"

 Post-Quantum KEMs are also larger than the typical ECDH key exchange, but the sum of the sizes of a KEM public key and encapsulation message is significantly smaller than sum of the sizes of a Dilithium public key and signature.
 The sum of the sizes of a Falcon public key and signature is roughly the same size the public keys and ciphertexts of the post-quantum KEM finalists Kyber, NTRU and SABER, but the KEMs are much more computationally efficient.
 (Admittedly, Falcon is still quite fast with the correct hardware support (like AVX2)).